 3. Use of Soy for Animal Feeds

 Soy is an essential ingredient for producing animal feeds.
-Animals such as cattles are usually fed soy feeds, which are significantly rich in omega-6.
+Animals such as cattle, goat, cow usually fed soy feeds, which are significantly rich in omega-6.

 Soybean is an excellent source of vitamin C, dietary fiber, phosphorus, protein, thiamine, riboflavin, calcium, iron, isoflavones, vitamin B-6, magnesium, potassium, diadzein.
 It is noteworthy that the soybean protein is the only vegetable protein that comprises of all the essential amino acids that support the growth and maintenance of living organisms.